 Uh, oh.
 That application looks a little daunting doesn’t it?
 Do you want direct payroll deposit or automatic monthly investment?
 What’s the difference?
 Should you be the owner or should the student be the owner?

-The point of this thought exercise is not to prove that you do or do not need an advisor, nor that it is or isn’t too complicated to setup a 529 plan.
+The point of this thought exercise is not to prove that you do or do not need an advisor to manage your 529, nor that it is or isn’t too complicated to setup a 529 plan.
 The point is that we’ve potentially gotten stuck several times, and we haven’t even gotten to the part where you can use all of that really great advice you’ve read.
 With all that research, you probably have a really good idea of what you want the investments to look like, but we aren’t even there yet, and there were several places where you could have needed some advice and guidance.

 An article for all 50 states about which plan should be chosen for residents of that state might be a good place to start, but even then you have to know whether you’re part of that 90 percent or 10 percent.

 Use this rule of thumb.
-If you get stuck before you get a 529 plan, or IRA, or whatever, opened and money going into it, at least meet with a financial planner.
+If you get stuck before you get a 529 plan, or IRA, or whatever, opened and money going into it, then at least meet with a financial planner.
 It might cost you a bit more, but it will cost you less than waiting another year or two to get your 529 plan open.